 An air fryer is a device that uses hot air to cook food.
 While they are generally considered safe, there are some risks associated with their use.
 One of these risks is that an air fryer can catch fire and/or explode when it is overfilled when a nonstick coating is used, or if there is too much oil.

 Air fryers are becoming increasingly popular because of their health benefits and ease of cooking food.
 However, there is one important thing to remember: air fryers can explode when they are overloaded.
 When not in use, always unplug the device before storing it.
-This will help prevent any potential fires or explosions.
+This will help prevent any potential fires or outbursts.
 In addition, make sure to clean your air fryer on a regular basis.
 Not doing so can also lead to problems.

 Finally, be sure to learn about the voltage requirements for your model of air fryer before using it.
-Using anything else with your air fryer besides the correct voltage could cause damage and might even lead to an explosion.
+Using anything else with your air fryer besides the correct voltage could cause damage and might even lead to an outburst.

 The most likely Causes of Air Fryers Exploding and Catching Fire